 However, the virus continued to kill.
-A variant that appeared in 1920 was deadly enough to be considered a fourth wave.
+A variant that appeared in 1920 was lethal enough to be considered a fourth wave.
 Deaths in some cities even surpassed those of the second wave, which was responsible for the vast majority of deaths.
-The "fourth wave" of the Spanish flu also hit hard the countries in which the population already had a high natural immunity from the virus, after two years of contagions and despite the lethality had decreased.
+The "fourth wave" of the Spanish flu also hit hard the countries in which the population already had a high natural immunity from the virus, after two years of infections and despite the fact that the lethality had decreased.

 The fourth wave

-Most Western cities also imposed restrictions during the Spanish flu pandemic, which peaked in the fall of 1918, and many controls were also introduced the following year.
-In 1920, however, no city answered the call.
+Nearly all Western cities also imposed restrictions during the Spanish flu pandemic, which peaked in the fall of 1918, and many controls were introduced the following year as well.
+In 1920, however, no city responded to the appeal.
 Governments and ordinary people were tired of the flu.
-The newspapers were full of scary news, but nobody cared anymore.
+The newspapers were full of scary news, but no one cared anymore.

-The people of the time ignored the fourth wave, and so did most historians.
-Deaths did not return to pre-pandemic levels until 1921 and the Spanish flu virus turned into the normal seasonal flu, but the world had moved on months ago.
+People of the time ignored the fourth wave, and so did most historians.
+Deaths returned to pre-pandemic levels only in 1921 and the Spanish flu virus transformed into the normal seasonal flu, but the world had moved on months earlier.
 We shouldn't repeat that mistake.

-Let's not ignore the lesson of the Spanish flu
+Let's not ignore the lessons of the Spanish flu

-It is entirely possible and perhaps even likely that due to improved immune responses, the virus will continue to decline in lethality and, like the Spanish flu of 1918, may lose its ability to bind to lung cells altogether.
+It is entirely possible and perhaps even probable that due to improved immune responses, the virus will continue to decline in lethality and, like the 1918 Spanish flu, may lose its ability to bind to lung cells altogether.

 Yet, after two years of struggle, the dangers that come with it Omicron today they are overconfidence, indifference and tiredness.